-Part 2: Minimum functional requirements: Only bids that obtained at least the minimum score for each criteria as well as an overall score of at least 75% for both functional evaluation parts 1 and 2, will proceed to Price/PPPFA evaluation.
+Part 2: Minimum functional requirements: Only bids that obtained the minimum score for each criteria as well as an overall score of at least 75% for both functional evaluation parts 1 and 2, will proceed to Price/PPPFA evaluation.

-Fund Functional Evaluation Criteria 2.1 Understanding the brief.
+Fund Weight Min.
+Score 2.1 Understanding the brief.
 The proposal and / or presentation by the service provider: 1= Did not address the purpose and objectives of the project.
-2= Proposal shows minimal understanding of the sector and partially addresses the purpose and objectives of the project.
+2= Proposal shows minimal understanding of the sector and partially addresses the purpose and objectives of the project .
 3= Proposal shows good understanding of the sector and fully addresses the purpose and objectives of the project.
-4= Proposal shows exceptional understanding of the sector and policy issues, the purpose and objectives of the project responded innovatively and proposal offered added value to the project.
-5 15 2.2 Proposed evaluation approach 1= Proposed methodology is not aligned to the evaluation purpose and key evaluation questions.
-2= Proposed methodology is partially aligned to the evaluation purpose and key evaluation questions.
-3= Evaluation design, sample, data collection tools and analytical framework proposed is fully aligned to the evaluation purpose and key evaluation questions.
-4= In addition to 3, the methodology is innovative in application of evaluation methods and there is added value proposed.
+4= Proposal shows exceptional understanding of the sector and policy issues, the purpose and objectives of the project.
+5 15 2.2 Proposed approach 1= Proposed methodology is not aligned to the purpose and key questions.
+2= Proposed methodology is partially aligned to the purpose and key questions.
+3= Project design, sample, data collection tools and analytical framework proposed is fully aligned to the purpose and key evaluation questions.
+4= In addition to 3, the methodology is innovative and will add value beyond the originally intended purpose and objectives of the project.
 5 15 2.3 Knowledge of and exposure to international good practice, particularly in middle-income and African countries.
 1= No international experience available 2= Proposal makes mention of international experience but not convincing in how this will benefit the project 3= Organisation has undertaken relevant international work and shows in the proposal how it will draw in international experience and insight 4= Recognised relevant international expertise included in the team (either sector or evaluation) 3 6 2.4 Extent to which the costing methodology is realistic given the scope and time frames of the project 1= Costing of the project is not aligned to the scope and times frames of the project.
 2= Costing of the project not entirely aligned to scope and time frames and may negatively impact delivery.
 3= The costing methodology is realistic given the scope and time frames of the project.
 4= The costing methodology provides innovative solutions to reduce costs associated with the project.
-3 6

-Fun Functional Evaluation Criteria Min.
-Score 2.5 Project plan (par 2.4 of ToR and Annexure B3): 1= No project plan included in bid.
+3 6 2.5 Project plan (par 2.4 of ToR and Annexure B3): 1= No project plan included in bid.
 2= Project plan does not fully address all deliverables or does not indicate completion within the required time frames.
 3= Project plan addresses all deliverables and indicates completion of the project within the required time frames.
 4= Project plan addresses all deliverables and indicates completion of the project in significantly less that the envisaged time frames.
-3 6
+3 6 2.6 Capacity development plan (par 2.4 of ToR and Annexure B3): 1= No capacity development plan included in bid.
+2= Capacity development plan does not fully address the requirement.
+3= Capacity development plan is satisfactory and will be completed within the required time frames.
+4= Capacity development plan is innovative and will provide significant benefits to government.
+3 6 regulations - see attached bid documents.
+The evaluation method (80/20 or 90/10) and preference points allocation applicable to this bid are indicated in the attached SBD 6.1.

 4.5.
-PRICE / BBBEE / PPPFA
+Price / BBBEE / PPPFA

-Only bids that meet the minimum administrative and functional requirements / specifications indicated in the ToR (qualifying bids) will be evaluated in terms of the Preferential Procurement Framework Act and related regulations - see attached bid documents.
-The evaluation method (80/20 or 90/10) and preference point's allocation applicable to this bid are indicated in the attached SBD 6.1.
+Only bids that meet the minimum administrative and functional requirements / specifications indicated in the ToR (qualifying bids) will be evaluated in terms of the Preferential Procurement Framework Act and related

-4.6.
-CONTRACT MANAGEMENT
+5. CONTRACT MANAGEMENT